Fitzpatrick handles Jaguars again, this time with Dolphins - WHIZ News

 KEY INJURIES

 Jaguars safety Andrew Wingard was ruled out at halftime with a core muscle injury.
-He was filling in for starter Jarrod Wilson, who was placed on injured reserve after the opener. … Jaguars receiver DJ Chark (chest/back) was ruled out about six hours before kickoff.
-The team chose to be cautious with the 2019 Pro Bowl selection.
+He was filling in for starter Jarrod Wilson, who is on injured reserve. … Jaguars receiver DJ Chark (chest/back) was ruled out about six hours before kickoff.
 He’s expected back at practice next week. … The Dolphins were without No. 1 cornerback Byron Jones (groin/Achilles tendon).

 SOCIAL JUSTICE